winkm89/teachPress/readme.txt

 Please note the [teachPress 6.0 Upgrade Information](https://mtrv.wordpress.com/2016/12/30/teachpress-6-0-upgrade-information/)

 == Changelog ==

+= 8.1.1 (23.01.2022) =
+* New: Consider annote fields in the bibtex import and save it as comments
+* Changed: Increase max size for bibtex keys from 50 to 100 chars
+* Changed: Larger input fields for series, bibtex_key, crossref
+* Bugfix: Set ROW_FORMAT=DYNAMIC for the tables teachpress_pub, teachpress_author, teachpress_tags during installation to fix installation problems

 = 8.1.0 (29.11.2021) =
 * New: Bookmarks can be added/deleted to all users without restriction (#181)